 Deep tissue massage therapy is similar to Swedish massage, but the deeper pressure is beneficial in releasing chronic muscle tension.
-The focus is on the deepest layers of muscle tissue, tendons and fascia (the protective layer surrounding muscles, bones and joints).
+The focus is on the deepest layers of muscle tissue, tendons, and fascia (the protective layer surrounding muscles, bones and joints).
 Deep tissue massage is aimed at the deeper tissue structures of the muscle and fascia, also called connective tissue.
 Deep tissue massage uses many of the same movements and techniques as Swedish massage, but the pressure will generally be more intense.
 It is also a more focused type of massage, as the therapist works to release chronic muscle tension or “knots” (also known as “adhesion’s.”)

 What is Deep Tissue Massage and what to expect?

 To get a truly good deep tissue massage you need to find someone who specializes in deep tissue, like Nicola.
 Most spas have several massage therapists who can offer a basic deep tissue massage integrating a number of techniques and styles customized for your body for maximum impact.
-Experiment by trying several deep tissue massage therapists to find the one that is right fit for you and your body.
+Experiment by trying several deep tissue massage therapists to find the one that is the right fit for you and your body.

 One of the defining differences between deep tissue and regular massage is the use of tools.
 A standard massage usually only involves the hands and lower arms of the therapist.
 During a deep tissue, however, I use elbows and fingers for deep, penetrating work in the muscle.
 A deep tissue massage also tends to be very slow, and I will use long, flowing strokes to ease in and out of the muscle.
-Going in too quickly can cause the muscle to tense up, which is not a desired reaction.
+Going in too quickly can cause the muscle to tense up, which is not the desired reaction.
 I also maintain firm pressure at trouble spots for several minutes to achieve muscle release before moving on to the next area of the body.

 When you go to get a deep tissue massage, they should talk with the therapist about any issues you might have and like to see addressed during your massage.
-I am happy to concentrate on a single body part for an entire massage to achieve lasting results and in fact half of my clients want just that!
+I am happy to concentrate on a single body part for an entire massage to achieve lasting results and in fact, half of my clients want just that!
 It is also important to communicate with me about pain; The massage may be intense, but if a client starts to feel pain, he or she should communicate that immediately.
 I work on a scale of 1 – 10, where 7 is on the edge and 10 is very painful.
 A lot of my clients take the deep tissue pain or even like the pain in order to get the quickest results for their body type.
 At the end of the session, lots of water should be consumed to help the body express the toxins released during the massage.
 You will probably be sore for a few days after the intense deep tissue treatment but that’s normal.
 Remember that ice is your friend.

 Deep tissue massage is designed to relieve severe tension in the muscle and the connective tissue or fascia.
-This type of massage focuses on the muscles located below the surface of the top muscles.
-Deep tissue massage is often recommended for individuals who experience consistent pain, are involved in heavy physical activity, such as athletes, and patients who have sustained physical injury.
+This type of massage focuses on the muscles located on the surface of the top muscles.
+Deep tissue massage is often recommended for individuals who experience consistent pain, are involved in a heavy physical activity, such as athletes, and patients who have sustained physical injury.
 It is also not uncommon for receivers of Deep Tissue Massage to have their pain replaced with a new muscle ache for a day or two.
 Deep tissue work varies greatly.
 What one calls deep tissue another will call light.
 When receiving deep tissue work it is important to communicate what you are feeling.

 THERAPEUTIC VS DEEP TISSUE MASSAGE